layabalaji/student/final.md

 ![img](images/IMG_4855.png)

 I liked how the visuals looked on the CSSE game and how they made it interactive and fun to play.
-The display and background was done very well and would like to attempt to make something like this sometime this school year.
+The display and background was done very well and would like to attempt to make something like this sometime this school year..